 The sport administration emphasis is designed for current and prospective coaches, teachers and athletic directors.
 It is intended as a practicum-based program; therefore, a thesis is not required.
 A graduate student who chooses this option may elect to write a thesis, however.
-The sport science emphasis is intended for athletic trainers or as preparation for doctoral study, and a thesis is strongly suggested although a graduate student may choose to substitute an internship.
+The sport science emphasis is intended for athletic trainers, strength and conditioning coaches, clinical exercise physiologists, or as preparation for doctoral study, and a thesis is strongly suggested although a graduate student may choose to substitute an internship.

-Each student must complete a 21-24 hour core curriculum and 9-12 hours of graduate coursework in the student's area of emphasis (sport administration or sport science).
+Each student must complete 18-21 hours of core curriculum and 9 hours of graduate coursework in the student's area of emphasis (sport administration or sport science).
 The student must satisfactorily complete a written and an oral comprehensive examination over all graduate coursework.
+For guidelines concerning comprehensive examinations, please refer to the section on Graduate Examinations on p.
+23 of this catalog.
 A minimum of 36 hours of graduate credit must be satisfactorily completed to meet degree requirements for graduation.

-Core C urricu ılum (21-24 hours)
+Core Curricu ılum (18-21 hours)

-EDF 500 • 3

-HPE 501
+HPE 501 Research in Physical Education 3

-HPE 503 2

-HPE 512 3
+HPE 503 Professional Writing 3

-HPE 513 Sport Psychology 3
+HPE 510 Psychosocial Aspects of Sports 3

-HPE 533 Management/Organization in Sport/ Physical Education
+HPE 533 Management/Organization in Sport/Physical Education 3

 HPE 538 Sport Law 3

 HPE 589 Internship, or 3

 HPE 599 Thesis 6

-Empha sis A reas (Approved Cou rses)
+Emph asis Aı reas (Approved Courses)

-Sport Adı ation (9 hours)
+Sport A dministra ation (9 hours)

-HPE 532 3
+HPE 532 Facilities and Event Management 3

-HPE 542 3
+HPE 542 Program/Curriculum Design 3

-HPE 548 Sport Marketing
+HPE 548 Sport Marketing 3

-Sport Sci ience (12 hours)
+Sport S cience (9 hours)

 HPE 511 Motor Learning 3

-HPE 521 Sport Physiology 3
+HPE 521 Physiology of Sport and Exercise 3

 HPE 525 Applied Biomechanics 3

-STAT 500 Statistical Analysis I

-Approved d Elect ives
+Approv ed Electi ves (6-9 hours)

 HPE 516 Coaching of Sport 3

 HPE 528 Motion Analysis for Coaches 3

-HPE 535 Exercise Prescription 3
+HPE 535 Exercise Prescription

+HPE 540 Scientific Principles of Strength and Conditioning 3

 HPE 575 Women's Sport/Wellness Issues 3

+STAT 513 Statistical Analysis II 3

-Electives from othe r graduate programs may be approved upon consultation with student's advisor and the
+Electives from other graduate programs may be approved upon consultation with student's advisor and the department graduate coordinator.

-departmer nt graduate e coordinator.

 Total Hours

-Core Requirements 21-24 hours
+Core Requirements 18 - 21 hours

-Emphasis Hours 9-12 hours
+Emphasis Hours 9 hours

-Electives 0-6 hours
+Electives 6-9 hours

 Minimum Graduation 36 hours